F

 The C3JV Region

 California’s Central Coast boasts superlative ecological diversity, ranging from the southern extent of old-growth redwoods, the state’s largest stands of coastal oak woodlands, to some of earth’s rarest dune ecosystems.
-The rich complexion of soil regimes, geophysical variation, climatic factors and millennia of human land uses have resulted in this complexity of natural communities, in turn supporting some of the highest measures of biodiversity and endemism in North America.
+The rich complexion of soil regimes, geophysical variation, climatic factors and generations of human land uses have resulted in this complexity of natural communities, in turn supporting some of the highest measures of biodiversity and endemism in North America.

 What are Joint Ventures

 Migratory Bird Joint Ventures work through partnerships to conserve habitat for the benefit of birds, other wildlife, and people.
 Joint Ventures (JVs) are governed by a Management Board composed of key representatives of organizations that form the partnership.
 Through committees, JVs develop strategies, plans and actions to advance the on-the-ground conservation efforts, in part supported by annual appropriations by Congress.
-These funds, administered through the U.S. Fish and Wildlife Service, are paired with other federal and non-federal dollars, and through this successful model, JV partnerships have leveraged every dollar of Congressional funds 31:1 to help conserve 27 million acres of essential habitat for birds and other wildlife.
+These funds, administered through the U.S. Fish and Wildlife Service, are paired with other federal and non-federal dollars, and through this successful model, JV partnerships have leveraged every dollar of Congressional funds 37:1 to help conserve 27 million acres of essential habitat for birds and other wildlife.
 Since the North American Waterfowl Management Plan called for their establishment in 1986, (JVs) have grown to cover nearly all of the U.S. and Canada, and much of Mexico.
 There is but one spot left in the continental United States without a JV, the Central Coast of California.
 The C3JV aims to address that gap.

-A Synergistic Approach.
+A Combined Approach.

 Ecological Wellbeing